 For padding removal, first, the padding i at the start is removed as a little-endian integer.
 Then, the length of the output block is calculated by applying <output block size in bytes>=i mod <input block size in bytes>

-This padding guarantees that each resulting block is as big as the subsequent encryption operation and does not require any further padding.
+This padding guarantees that each resulting block matches the block size of the subsequent encryption operation and does not require any further padding.

 7.4.4.2.
 Apply Matrix